cristianfalcone/ajo/readme.md

 // Render the App component into the #root element render(<App />, document.getElementById('root'))
 ```
-In this example, the `App` component is a simple function returning a `div` with text content.
+> In this example, the `App` component is a simple function returning a `div` with text content.
 The `render` function then mounts this component into the DOM element with the ID `root`.

-### h(name, [attributes], [...children])
+### h(type, [props], [...children])

-Creates a virtual DOM element (vnode) for rendering.
+Creates a virtual DOM tree for rendering.
 It's the core function for defining UI components in JSX syntax.
-The `h` function is a hyperscript function that returns a virtual DOM node representing the UI component.
-This object can then be rendered to the actual DOM using the `render` function.
+The `h` function is a hyperscript function that returns a virtual DOM tree representing the UI component.
+This object can then be rendered to an actual DOM using the `render` function.

 #### Parameters:

-- **name** (String | Function | Generator Function): The name of the tag for the DOM node you want to create.
+- **type** (String | Function | Generator Function): The name of the tag for the DOM element you want to create.
 If it's a function, it's treated as a stateless component, and if it's a generator function, it's treated as a stateful component.
-- **attributes** (Object, optional): An object containing the attributes you want to set on the element.
+- **props** (Object, optional): An object containing properties you want to set on the virtual DOM element.
-- **children** (Any, optional): Child nodes.
-Can be a nested array of children, a string, or any other renderable JSX elements.
-Booleans, null, and undefined children will be ignored, which is useful for conditional rendering.
+- **children** (Any, optional): Child virtual nodes.
+Can be a nested array of child nodes, a string, or any other renderable JSX elements.
+Booleans, null, and undefined child nodes will be ignored, which is useful for conditional rendering.

 #### Returns:

-- **Object**: A virtual DOM node (vnode).
+- **Object**: A virtual DOM tree.

 #### Example Usage: